sujatasaini/Kuzushiji-DropBlock/README.md

 ## Software requirements
 ### OS Requirements
-This code is supported for *Windows* *macOS* and *Linux*.
+This code is supported for *Windows*, *macOS* and *Linux*.
 The code has been tested on the following systems:
 + Windows: Professional (10)
 + macOS: Mojave (10.14.1)
 + Linux: Ubuntu 16.04